-If you’re unsure of the best types of rug for your horse, there are various factors to take into consideration.
-The weather is a key part of the decision but other factors include their lifestyle, location, and activity levels.
+If you’re unsure of the best type of rug for your horse, there are various factors to take into consideration.
+The weather is a key part of the decision, but other factors include their lifestyle, location, and activity levels.
 To ensure your horse is as comfortable as possible all year round, we’ve delved into the different types of horse rugs available to help you make an informed decision.
 Although there are so many different types, styles, and features available on the market, knowing what you are looking for will ensure you are equipped come rain or shine for peace of mind that your horse is in the right clothing.

 An absolute essential in the warmer months, turnout rugs are great for protection against the weather.
-During the spring, summer, and autumn weather, the lightweight properties of turnout rugs allow the skin to breathe and keep the direct sunlight off of their body.
+During the spring, summer, and autumn weather, the lightweight properties of turnout rugs allow the skin to breathe and keep the direct sunlight off of their bodies.
 For horses who spend their days outdoors in the field, a turnout rug is a popular choice for horse owners as they are suitable for rainy conditions and help keep their coat clean and protected, reducing the worry of you having to dash out if you spot a drop of rain.

 Fly rugs and sheets

 Flies, mosquitos, and biting insects are an ongoing nuisance for all horse owners and horses alike during the summer months.
 As well as being irritating and leaving uncomfortable bites on their skin, the risk of harmful diseases being transmitted is a constant worry.
 Fly rugs utilize specialist fabrics and patterns such as zebra print which discourage insects from coming near and prevent them from biting through the fabric.